Island hopping in the Canary Islands: the complete guide

 The Naviera Armas ferry on the route from Tenerife to Fuerteventura

-Popular island-hopping itineraries for the Canary Islands
+Best island-hopping itineraries in the Canary Islands

-One-day island-hopping in the Canary Islands
+Day trip island-hopping in the Canary Islands

 The Canary island group is great for short island-hopping trips, as there are frequent ferry crossings connecting neighboring islands and islets.
 Two of the best short trips are: Lanzarote - Fuerteventura and Lanzarote - La Graciosa.